ROGHET/roadwatch/README.md

 # CrashZero
 AI-powered road safety and transparency platform for accident risk analysis, complaint reporting, and infrastructure monitoring.

-# RoadWatch
+# CrashZero

-RoadWatch is an AI-powered road safety and transparency platform developed for a road safety hackathon.
+CrashZero is an AI-powered road safety and transparency platform developed for a road safety hackathon.

 ## Features